Banksy’s howling wolf artwork removed less than an hour after unveiling

 Its removal comes months after Banksy unveiled another art piece in Peckham that was taken down in less than an hour after it was confirmed as authentic.

+A witness to the removal of the satellite dish told the PA news agency that it was taken by three men and said it was a “great shame”.

-In photos from the scene on Thursday a person can be seen climbing up a ladder to retrieve the satellite dish while another holds the ladder for them.
+In photos from the scene on Thursday a person can be seen climbing up a ladder to retrieve the art piece while another holds the ladder for them.

-Further images show an individual, wearing denim shorts, walking off with the piece of art.
+Further images show an individual, wearing denim shorts, walking off with it.

 A statement from the Metropolitan Police said: “We were called to reports of a stolen satellite dish containing artwork at 1.52pm on Thursday, 8 August in Rye Lane, Peckham.